-Operating free cash flow for the full year 2017 was €118 million being €7 million lower compared to the levels of 2016.
+Operating free cash flow for the full year 2017 was €118 million, €7 million below 2016 levels.
+Group net debt at 31.12.207 was €723 million, €62 million higher compared to 31.12.2016.

-Group net debt at 31.12.207 was $\in$ 723 million, $\in$ 62 million higher compared to 31.12.2016.
-Debt level increase was affected by the payment of dividend and capital return to shareholders amounting to a total of $\notin$ 93.1m which took place in the first half of 2017.

 The Group subsidiary Titan Global Finance PLC (TGF) entered into a €300 million multi-currency revolving credit facility with a syndicate of four Greek and four international banks.
 The contract was signed on April 2017, in London.
 The facility, which is guaranteed by Titan Cement S.A., matures in January 2022 and it will be used for refinancing credit facilities and financing general corporate purposes.